 bambioinformaticsbiologycramgeneticgenomicgenotypinglife sciencesmachine learningpopulation geneticsshort read sequencingstructural variationtertiary analysisvariant annotationwhole genome sequencing

-This dataset contains alignment files and short nucleotide, copy number (CNV), repeat expansion (STR), structural variant (SV) and other variant call files from the 1000 Genomes Project Phase 3 dataset (n=3202) using Illumina DRAGEN v3.5.7b, v3.7.6, v4.0.3, and v4.2.7 software.
-All DRAGEN analyses were performed in the cloud using the Illumina Connected Analytics bioinformatics platform powered by Amazon Web Services (see 'Data solution empowering population genomics' for more information).
-The v3.7.6 and v4.2.7 datasets include results from trio small variant, de novo structural vari...
+This dataset contains alignment files and small variant (includes single nucleotide variants (SNV) and indels), copy number variant (CNV), short tandem repeat (i.e., repeat expansion; STR), structural variant (SV) and other variant call files from the 1000 Genomes Project (1KGP) Phase 3 dataset (3,202 individuals, 602 trios) using Illumina DRAGEN v3.5.7b, v3.7.6, v4.0.3, v4.2.7, and v4.4.7 software.
+All DRAGEN analyses were performed in the cloud using the Illumina Connected Analytics bioinformatics platform powered by Amazon Web Services (see 'Data solution empowering population genomics' for more infor>>>

-bambioinformaticsfast5fastafastqgenomiclife scienceslong read sequencingshort read sequencingtranscriptomics
+...bambioinformaticsfast5fastafastqgenomiclife scienceslong read sequencingshort read sequencingtranscriptomics

 The Singapore Nanopore Expression (SG-NEx) project is an international collaboration to generate reference transcriptomes and a comprehensive benchmark data set for long read Nanopore RNA-Seq.
 Transcriptome profiling is done using PCR-cDNA sequencing (PCR-cDNA), amplification-free cDNA sequencing (direct cDNA), direct sequencing of native RNA (direct RNA), and short read RNA-Seq.
 The SG-NEx core data includes 5 of the most commonly used cell lines and it is extended with additional cell lines and samples that cover a broad range of human tissues.
 All core samples are sequenced with at least 3 ...